 Compare your car insurance.
 Even when costs are rising across the board, different insurers price the same driver very differently.
 A few minutes comparing quotes could save you hundreds of pounds a year - and it is one of the easiest actions you can take to cut your overall motoring bill.

 Nobody can say for certain.
 UK pump prices depend on global oil markets, the conflict in the Middle East, and government tax policy - none of which can be predicted with confidence.
-The Strait of Hormuz remains effectively closed and peace talks have stalled, keeping Brent crude above $110 a barrel.
-On top of that, the 5p per litre fuel duty cut expires at the end of August 2026, with phased increases returning the rate to 57.95p by March 2027.
+Shipping through the Strait of Hormuz has recovered significantly, with Brent crude falling to around $72 a barrel as Saudi and UAE exports approach pre-war levels and US-Iran talks progress.
+On top of that, the 5p per litre fuel duty cut expires at the end of 2026, with phased increases (3p from 1 January 2027, 2p from 1 March 2027) returning the rate to 57.95p by March 2027.

 There are reasons for cautious optimism, though.
 UK fuel prices tend to dip through autumn as summer driving demand fades.
 If the conflict eases and seasonal relief kicks in at the same time, drivers could see a meaningful drop later in the year.
 In the meantime, the new Fuel Finder scheme and price comparison tools give drivers more power than ever to find the lowest prices near them.